Trump Refused To Condemn White Supremacists. Instead, He Asked For Their Support.

 This goes beyond the time when Trump said that there were “very fine people on both sides” when referring to marching Nazis in Charlottesville.
 Now, the president is making clear that he only thinks there are fine people on one side: his.
 His words caused the Proud Boys to celebrate, posting “Stand back, Stand by” on their Telegram account as part of their logo.
 “Standing down and standing by sir,” the account boasted.

 In Tuesday’s debate, his message was more blatant than ever.
-Coupled with his refusal to leave office peacefully and attempts to paint the election as fraudulent, it is a chilling message of autocracy and violence.
-It makes what we’ve known for a long time clearer than ever: The President of the United States is a white supremacist, and we need to do everything in our power to get him out of office.
+Coupled with his refusal to leave office peacefully and attempts to paint the US election as fraudulent, it is a chilling message of autocracy and violence.
+It makes what we’ve known for a long time clearer than ever: The President of the United States is a white supremacist, and America needs to do everything in their power to get him out of office.